 Australian dried fruit is among the best in the world.
 Whether you like apples, peaches, apricots, pears, or prunes, Australia has them all.
-And this spiced Dried Fruit compote with rum is a perfect recipe to showcase our beautiful fruit produced by our proud farmers.
+And this spiced Dried Fruit compote is a perfect recipe to showcase our beautiful fruit produced by our proud farmers.

 Having jars of great preserves in the pantry is a cook’s pride and joy.
 I like to have jars of strawberry jam and sun dried tomato pesto and fruits in the pantry at my disposal.
-This recipe for Dried Fruit compote takes quality dried fruit and rehydrates it with spices, sugar and rum.
+This recipe for Dried Fruit compote takes quality dried fruit and rehydrates it with orange, honey and spices.
 Imagine having this in your pantry for an impromptu dessert.
 Be sure to sterilize jars if you want to keep this Dried Fruit compote for more than a week.

 In Australia, dried fruit is sold individually or in a packet of mixed fruit containing apples, prunes, pears, apricots, and peaches which is a great alternative.
 Use your preferred choice of fruit.
 All in all, this is an easy-to-make recipe.
 Just prepare the flavored syrup then simmer the dried fruits for just 5 minutes.
 Bottle and store for at least one day.
 Then serve it with a spoonful of cream or mascarpone.
 Maybe top a custard tart with this colorful array of fruits.

 This Dried Fruit compote with spices will be something special to be brought out when the children are having ice cream with chocolate topping and the adults want an equally delicious topping.
 Keep a couple of jars in your pantry for times like these.

 - 1 orange